gammaploid/Pharma_Manfacturing-supplychain-blockchain/README.md

 The pharmaceutical supply chain is a critical component of healthcare systems, and ensuring its transparency and efficiency is paramount.
 Recent research highlights the challenges faced in this domain.
 For example:

-- [Smith et al., 2024](https://www.sciencedirect.com/science/article/abs/pii/S1551741124000792) discuss the vulnerabilities in global pharmaceutical supply chains and emphasize the necessity of blockchain-based solutions to enhance transparency and traceability.
+- [Smith et al., 2024](https://www.sciencedirect.com/science/article/abs/pii/S1551741124000792) discuss the vulnerabilities in global pharmaceutical supply chains and emphasise the necessity of blockchain-based solutions to enhance transparency and traceability.

 This project addresses such challenges by leveraging **HyperLedger** to create a robust blockchain solution for the pharmaceutical supply chain.